ZackeryRSmith/cval/README.md

 </div>

 # Installation
-I know many people don't care about the motives behind a program.
-I have put the installation at the top for this reason
+I know many people don't care about the motives behind a program, so I have put the installation at the top.

 #### Unix and Mac
 ```shell